It is often a shock when you find out that your child is self harming.

 Take a breath.
-You may be overcome with anger and fear.
+You may feel overwhelmed.

 If your first reaction is anger, hurt or upset this is normal, but it your child may feel worse.
 They will be dealing with your reactions as well as the reasons that they are self harming .